logzio/logz-docs/_source/user-guide/billing/billing-siem.md

 For example, if you want to buy 50GB of SIEM, your Log Management plan storage should be at least 50GB.

 For Cloud SIEM, you’ll be charged a flat rate per indexed GB.
 The greater the volume of logs you send us, the less you pay per indexed GB.

+_AI/Question: Clarify how SIEM works for main and subaccounts - How much of Log Management capacity is eligible for Security product?_

 ## Cloud SIEM Billing FAQs